UMAT percentile and UMAT scores requirement for medicine and dentistry. What if I don't get the right mark?

-This is a bit of a tricky question to answer, as each university uses different admissions criteria and has varying levels of stringency in who they will and wont accept.
-The university with which I have the most experience is Monash University in Melbourne, so I will use it as an example.
-Keep in mind, however, that Monash tends to have far higher admissions requirements than most other undergraduate medical courses in Australia (it is probably on par with UNSW), as it tends to have a greater number of applicants.
+This is a bit of a tricky question to answer, as each university uses different admissions criteria and has varying levels of stringency in who they will and wont' accept.
+For instance, if you look at Monash University as an example, as the demand to Study in Monash is quite high, it has far higher admissions requirements than most other undergraduate medical courses in Australia (it is probably on par with UNSW), as it tends to have a greater number of applicants.

 Monash has a complicated admissions process, comprised of your ATAR, UMAT and interview.
 In order to actually get an interview offer, your ATAR and UMAT will be considered equally (50% each) to determine who receives an interview.
 Once you get the interview, it will be considered equally along with your ATAR and UMAT (33% each) to determine who among the interview applicants will actually be offered a place.
 So basically, they are all of equal importance.
 In terms of what ATAR and UMAT you need, the two are proportional.
 The higher your ATAR, the lower your UMAT can be.
 I have seen a student with an ATAR of 98 be given a place, however this student had a UMAT of 99.
 I have also seen students with UMAT scores in the low 80s receive offers, but they had ATARs over 99.00.
 In general, if you can secure an ATAR in the low 99s (e.g. 99.00-99.3), and a UMAT in the mid 80s, you have a decent chance of getting a spot with Monash, depending on how well you interview.
 These figures are just guidelines, but they offer a ballpark view of the sort of numbers you need to be aiming at.

 I didn’t get in – what now?